-Within seven (7) days of receiving written notification from the Director of Student Affairs that there is ground(s) for a formal appeal, the faculty shall meet with the student to review the complaint.
+Within seven (7) days of receiving written notification from the Assistant Dean, Enrollment & Student Services that there is ground(s) for a formal appeal, the faculty shall meet with the student to review the complaint.
 The student will be notified in writing by the instructor of his/her decision within seven (7) days of the meeting.
-The instructor shall also provide copies of the written response to the Director of Student Affairs and the Area Assistant Dean.
+The instructor shall also provide copies of the written response to the Assistant Dean, Enrollment & Student Services and the Area Assistant Dean.